 - Ways To Use Baked Bacon In Recipes

-Simple tutorials are one of my favorite things here at Wholesome Yum, and today I want to show you the one I use multiple times a week: how to cook bacon in the oven!
+Simple tutorials are one of my favorite things here at Wholesome Yum, and today I want to show you one I use multiple times a week: how to cook bacon in the oven!
 I’ve been baking bacon this way for years, and while it’s super simple, I have a few tips and tricks to share, so that you get perfect oven baked bacon that comes out crispy every time.

-Why You’ll Love This Oven Baked Bacon Recipe
+Why You’ll Love Bacon In The Oven

 - Quick and easy.
-If you can arrange bacon on a rack and turn on your oven, well… you’ve just learned how to bake bacon in the oven! 😉
+If you can arrange bacon on a rack and turn on your oven, well… you’ve just learned how to bake bacon! 😉

 The Trick To Baking Bacon Perfectly